learnlatex/learnlatex.github.io/en/lesson-08.md

 ```
 <!-- {% endraw %} -->

-Merging cells vertically isn't supported by LaTeX as tables are build row after
+Merging cells vertically isn't supported by LaTeX.
-row.
-Luckily this limitation isn't preventing us from creating readable tables,
-as most of the time it suffices to just leave cells empty to give the reader the
+Usually it suffices to leave cells empty to give the reader the
-correct idea of what was meant.
+correct idea of what was meant without explicitly making cells span rows.

 <!-- {% raw %} -->
 ```latex